Chhaprauli

 Chhaprauli is a town and a nagar panchayat in Baghpat district in the state of Uttar Pradesh, India.

 History

 Chhaprauli is listed in the Ain-i-Akbari as a pargana under Delhi sarkar, producing a revenue of 1,138,759 dams for the imperial treasury and supplying a force of 300 infantry and 20 cavalry.

 Geography

 Chhaprauli is located at 29.22°N 77.18°E. It has an average elevation of 240 metres (787 feet).
+It is located near Yamuna River which makes border with Panipat district of Haryana.